 A 2022 Oxfam survey showed that poverty increased by 160 million people during the first two years of the COVID-19 pandemic.
-Meanwhile, the world’s 10 richest men more than doubled their fortunes from $700 billion to $1.5 trillion.
-These 10 men are six times wealthier than the World’s poorest 3.1 billion people.
+Meanwhile, the world’s ten wealthiest men more than doubled their fortunes from $700 billion to $1.5 trillion.
+These ten men are six times richer than the world’s poorest 3.1 billion people.

 Those are a lot of big numbers to unpack.
 Let’s backtrack a little and start with the basics.